North Carolina’s Child Car Seat and Seat Belt Laws

 North Carolina’s child safety seat laws and the penalties of a violation.

-When a Child Can Sit in the Front Seats of a Car
+When North Carolina Law Allows a Child to Sit in the Front Seat of a Car

 Any children under five years old and under 40 pounds must be secured in the rear seat of the vehicle if available.
 (Exceptions exist for vehicles not equipped with airbags and car seats designed for airbag use.)
 So kids who are at least five years old or at least 40 pounds are generally allowed to sit in the front seats of a vehicle.